Skip to Content

 Resorts World Las Vegas Exterior

-Inside Resorts World, you’ll find numerous dining options, including their Famous Foods Street Eats, which is an upscale food hall with 16 vendors offering cuisine that ranges from Asian to Fried Chicken.
+Inside Resorts World are numerous dining options, including their Famous Foods Street Eats, an upmarket food hall with 15+ vendors offering cuisine that ranges from Asian to Fried Chicken.

 Neon sign in the Famous Foods Street Eats